 The triple strand design of the new Milwaukee 100 ft Polyester Fish Tape approaches the stiffness of steel while retaining the smooth, low-friction movement of poly.
 The result is the best fish tape we’ve ever used.
+As an electricians tool, this shows promise.
 Let’s go fishin’.

 - Triple strand poly design strikes a great balance between stiffness and low-friction